-(Right above: The fighting during the period of the Battalion's posting to Sailly-Saillisel took place on the far side of the village which was no more than a heap of rubble at the time. - photograph from 2009(?))
+(Right: The fighting during the period of the Battalion's posting to Sailly-Saillisel took place on the far side of the village which was no more than a heap of rubble at the time. photograph from 2009(?))

-After the confrontation at Sailly-Saillisel, the Newfoundland Battalion retired to the rear area by train, to an encampment at Meaulté.
-There, and later at Camps-en-Amienois - even further behind the lines - the Newfoundland unit was to spend almost the entire remainder of that month.
+After confrontation at Sailly-Saillisel, the Newfoundland Battalion was ordered retired to the rear area by train, to an encampment at Meaulté.

+There, and later at Camps-en-Amienois - even further behind the lines and where the unit had spent the preceding Christmas period - the Newfoundland unit was to spend almost the entire remainder of that month.

-After Sailly-Saillisel the month of March would be a quiet time for the Newfoundlanders; having departed from the trenches, they were now to spend their time near the communities of Meaulté and Camps-en-Amienois re-enforcing, re-organizing, and in training for upcoming events.
+After Sailly-Saillisel the month of March would be a quiet time for the Newfoundlanders; having departed from the trenches, they were now to spend their time near those communities of Meaulté and Camps-en-Amienois re-enforcing, re-organizing, and in training for upcoming events.
 They even had the pleasure of a visit from the Regimental Band come from Ayr, and also one from the Prime Minister of Newfoundland, Sir Edward Morris, the latter on March 17, St. Patrick's Day.